About Keep The Promise

 Jan VanTassel, Esq. –

-Jan VanTassel is one of the two co-chairs of the overall Keep the Promise Coalition, as well as co-chair of the Adult Committee.
-She has been CLRP’s Executive Director since 1998, has been a public interest attorney for nearly thirty-five years.
+Jan VanTassel is now the former co-chair of the Keep the Promise Coalition.
+Jan retired in June of 2015 after having been CLRP’s Executive Director since 1998, as well as a public interest attorney for nearly thirty-five years.
 A 1977 graduate of Suffolk University Law School in Boston, she spent a year as a VISTA volunteer in Idaho before moving to Connecticut to work with legal services doing policy advocacy work at the State Capitol.
-She had a three year hiatus in New Mexico, where she worked at the Institute of Public Law, and spent six very long years managing the Alternate Care Unit (community services) of DSS, before she was able to return to legal services as the Executive Director of the Legal Assistance Resource Center of Connecticut.
+She had a three year hiatus in New Mexico, where she worked at the Institute of Public Law, and spent six very long years managing the Alternate Care Unit (community services) of DSS, before she returned to legal services as the Executive Director of the Legal Assistance Resource Center of Connecticut.

 While at LARCC, Jan founded the Connecticut Alliance for Basic Human Needs and was a leading activist on public benefits, elder and disability issues.
 Jan serves on the Board of the CT Housing Coalition and the Advisory Board of the Office of Victim Services and is a member of the CT Bar Association’s House of Delegates.
 Jan also has a master’s degree in History from Tufts University and has had several articles published.